About Amine Platform

 Collaborators

-Amine Platform results from 19 years of extensive research done by Pr.
+Amine Platform results from more than 20 years of extensive research done by Pr.
 Adil Kabbaj concerning several threads in Conceptual Graphs Theory.
 A brief history of this work will put Amine Platform in its proper context.

 In his master thesis (1985-1987), Adil was interested in the design and implementation of a CG manipulation system: implementation of type hierarchy and their operations as well as CG and Conceptual Structures with their operations (maximal join, generalize, project, contract, expand).
 Both simple and compound CG with coreferents were considered.
 CG operations were not defined in terms of John Sowa formation rules but as a specialization of a generic matching operation.
 Amine Platform is indebt to this pragmatic and algorithmic approach of CG operations definition and implementation.